Reviews You Can Rely On

 Weight

-1400 gram (weight of one complete boot) AT ski boots are now the heavy ski boots.
-For human-powered skiing, with all the excellent ultralight options available, boots around 1400 grams (which converts to around six pounds for a pair) are considered downhill-oriented.
+Relatively speaking, 1400 grams per boot is now heavy among available AT boots.
+For human-powered skiing, with all the excellent ultralight options available, boots around 1400 grams (roughly six pounds for a pair) are considered downhill-oriented.
 On our scale, the Maestrale RS weighs 1432g.
+Our top award winners now are lighter than this boot, but both cost more, too, and one doesn't ski nearly as well as this boot.

 Comfort and Fit

-The Maestrale is generally a pretty wide and high volume fit.
-The shell is both wide and high-volume.
-For feet that match that description, this is excellent.
+The Maestrale RS is generally a pretty wide and high-volume fit.
+For feet that match that description, this is an excellent choice.
 For average feet, the stiff and thick “Intuition” liner takes up some volume in an almost-sustainable way.
-Narrow feet should look elsewhere.
+Narrow feet should look at other boots in our review.

-The thick and relatively stiff Intuition brand liner lends both initial comfort and greater-than-is-typical accommodation of varying foot shapes and sizes.
-It sure seems that more users are able to get a fit in the Maestrale with just liner molding than in other boots.
+The thick and relatively stiff Intuition brand liner lends both initial comfort and greater-than-is-typical accommodation for varying foot shapes and sizes.
+It sure seems that more users are able to fit in the Maestrale RS with just liner molding than in other boots.
 Most boot customers need some level of customization of their kicks.
 The simplest customization is to heat mold the liner.
-In the Maestrale, as compared to other similar options on the market, more people need nothing more than this liner mold procedure.
-If you need the more sophisticated sort of work down to the shell of your boots, the Maestrale's materials are conducive to this.
+In this boot, as compared to other similar options on the market, more people need nothing more than this liner mold procedure.
+If you need the more sophisticated sort of work down to the shell of your boots, the sturdy materials are conducive.

 Warmth